kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I throw it away.
 - The next time I see my friend, she asks me if my vegetables were OK in an overly concerned manner.
 - I lie and say yes they were fine.
-- How did she know my onion was rotten?
+- Did she know my onion was rotten?
-- She could only have known that if someone had been watching me in my flat, or going through my bins even, and then made sure she asked me about it.
+- She could only have known that if someone had been watching me in my flat (is there a camera in the kitchen too?), or going through my bins even, and then made sure she asked me about it.
 - To see if I'd lie?
 - It's safe to assume the criminals of Dénia would be over-interested in any and all genuine relationships I had with anyone in the town, and therefore all of our interactions.
 - At that moment, I began to become concerned my friend had been tricked too.
 - Could she have been honey-trapped and then enslaved to work in the fields?
 - She has no money but she is physically strong.
 - Her profession is German translator and she works for the court.
-- Why is she slaving away in the fields every day.
+- Why is she slaving away in the fields every day?
 She's over 60.
 - Her man, who was weird with me, is probably more than 20 years younger than her, and has delicate hands and doesn't look overworked at all.
 - Does he spend all his time with her at her home?
 She told me they both live there.
 (The litmus test for a honey-trap relationship where a man has another family.)
 - I remembered she was always going to a local psychic/match-maker in 2016 looking for a man, and knowing what I now know about this town and the monstrous but powerful minority that controls it, I shuddered.